CESARDELATORRE/ruby-rails-service-oriented-app/README.md

 # Ruby on Rails service oriented example application with deployment to Docker and Kubernetes

-A simple example of Ruby on Rails app with several services, deployed into Docker host or Kubernetes
+A POC of Ruby on Rails app with several services, deployed into Docker host and Kubernetes.

+Deployment to Kubernetes is developed (YAML code) with two optional methods:

+- KUBECTL deployment files
+- HELM chart files

 # Application architecture